Last updated: 1st November 2025

 The indemnifying party may not settle any claim without the indemnified party’s prior consent if settlement would require the indemnified party to admit fault or take or refrain from taking any action (other than relating to use of the Platform Services, when Cotiss is the indemnifying party).
 The indemnified party may participate in a claim with its own counsel at its own expense.

-14.4.
-Mitigation and Exceptions: In response to any notified Third Party IP Claim, if required by settlement or injunction or as Cotiss determines necessary to avoid material liability, Cotiss may, at its option:
+In response to any notified Third Party IP Claim, if required by settlement or injunction or as Cotiss determines necessary to avoid material liability, Cotiss may, at its option:

 (a) procure rights for your continued use of the Platform Services;